fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Do you publish in journals, write whitepapers, open-source libraries?
 - Are you prepared for disaster recovery?
 - Would you be ashamed if your closed source codebase is published on the internet tomorrow?
-- Is AI being seen as money-maker or money-saver (hopefully, not a money spender)?
-- What kind of laptops do data scientists get?
-Which computational resources are available?
-- <font color="#00b050">What is the plan to make or save more money by using cloud and data?</font>
 - <font color="#00b050">What kind of laptop do data scientists get?
 What kind of compute resources do they have access to?</font>
+- ==What is the process of getting the output of your work in the production and how long does it take?==
+	- What is the entire process for a one line change in code to make it to production?
 ### About ML and MLOps
-- The JD mentions [[Spark|PySpark]] - how much is it really needed, how big is the datasets?
-Does work require tweaking the internals of Spark for best performance?
+- The JD mentions [[Spark|PySpark]] - how crucial performance optimization is?
+Does work require tweaking the internals of Spark for best performance? how big are the datasets?
-- What is the process of getting the output of your work in the production and how long does it take?
-	- What is the entire process for a one line change in code to make it to production?
 - How much time and effort it takes to maintain existing models w.r.t. creating new value?
 - Do you have an [[ML system design]] document that you follow in every project?
 What are the must do points there?
 - Custom datasets